Dreams and Dreaming

 What parts do/have Dreams and Dreaming play/played in your life?

-So what this page takes on is sorting out of an omnium gatherum of aspects that might inform our search for things to say in the hour or so of Convivial discussion.
+What this page takes on is sorting out of an omnium gatherum of aspects that might inform our search for things to say in the hour or so of Convivial discussion.
+The result (as of 2 October) is a kaleidoscope of perspectives: topical mirror arrays that present themselves for exploration and contemplation via successive metaphorical twists of the wrist.

-I begin with the notions that Dreams and Dreaming are
+I began (September 13) with the notions that Dreams and Dreaming are

 Some of the BIG Questions, in each of which one can get lost/beguiled: What's the neurobiology of Dreams?
 The psychopathology?
 What are the contributions of the cultural components of Dreaming? (viz. do girls dream of Disney princesses? of Barbie?)
 To what degree do Dreams bubble up from the subconscious, or the unconscious?
 Can we [learn to] control or command (e.g., in lucid dreaming, and shamanic dreaming), or are we just the cave walls upon which shadows are projected?

-This page will continue to accrete stuff as I figure out what to do with material encountered and collected on pages of the yellow pad, but the process isn't as orderly as I could wish.
+This page has continued to accrete stuff as I figured out what to do with material encountered and collected on pages of the yellow pad, but the process isn't as orderly as I could wish.
 And the emerging Narrative bristles with digressions and distractions and tempting rabbit holes.

 1. The first 3 minutes of The Dreaming Mind are an excellent on-ramp to the subject: